ac3-tr/data-publication-plots/README.md

 Zenodo also offers simple access via HTTP and one can retrieve all data sets from a community. `functions.py` has the function `query_zenodo()` for that purpose.

 Given a DOI from PANGAEA we can also retrieve usage statistics of this individual data set with `get_usage_statistics.py`

+## How to use

+Clone the repository and create the folders `data` and `figures`.

+Create your venv or conda env using `requirements.txt` or `enviornment.yml` respectively.

+Run `metadata_harvest.py` to create json files of the metadata from PANGAEA and Zenodo.

+In `ac3_data_publication_plots.py` adjust the plots to your liking.